iwnelion/project_old_calculator/README.md

 # project_calculator
-contain functions for all basic math operators: add subtract multiply divide
+contain functions for all basic math operators: add, subtract, multiply and divide as part of the odin project. the clear button clears all inputs.